FedericoCinus/WoMG/README.md

 You can specify the edgelist path using the *graph* argument):

 ``python main.py --graph /this/is/an/example/path/Graph_Folder/edgelist.txt``
-If no path is given the default network is *Les Miserables* network (http://konect.uni-koblenz.de/networks/moreno_lesmis).
+If no path is given the default network is *Les Miserables* network.

 2. [Documents] The supported input format for documents collection (corpus) is txt.
 You have to specify the folder path containing them using the *docs_folder* argument: